Publix moving forward with 16th supermarket in Charleston region

 Sustainably sourced

-A North Carolina-based grocery chain wants its customers to know the seafood its sells comes from sustainable sources.
+A North Carolina-based grocery chain wants its customers to know the seafood it sells comes from sustainable sources.

 Salisbury, N.C.-based Food Lion, part of Dutch firm Ahold Delhaize, recently joined the Ocean Disclosure Project, a global platform where retailers voluntarily share insight into their food-sourcing methods to ensure sustainability.